SchedMD

 SchedMD LLC is an American software company that is the main developer of the Slurm Workload Manager (or Slurm), an open-source workload management system.
 SchedMD also provides support, training and consulting services around Slurm.

 SchedMD was founded in 2010, specifically to develop and provide services around Slurm.
 Its corporate headquarters are in Lehi, Utah.

+In December 2025, it was announced that SchedMD had been acquired by Nvidia.
+Following the acquisition, Slurm continued to be developed and distributed as open-source, vendor-neutral software within Nvidia’s AI and high-performance computing software ecosystem.

 History

 Slurm began development as a collaborative effort primarily by Lawrence Livermore National Laboratory, Linux NetworX, Hewlett-Packard and Groupe Bull as a Free Software resource manager in 2001.
 In 2010 Morris Jette and Danny Auble incorporated SchedMD LLC, to develop and market Slurm.

 SchedMD provides services to many national labs, universities, corporations and government agencies, including: